-List of UNESCO World Heritage Sites with its Cultural Heritage and Natural Heritage includes cultural monuments, monuments of nature or both cultural and natural monuments that can be found in 153 states.
+List of UNESCO World Heritage Sites with its Cultural Heritage and Natural Heritage includes cultural monuments, monuments of nature, or both cultural and natural monuments that can be found in 153 states.
 In Croatia, there is one National park that belongs to the natural heritage and seven cultural heritage sites.
-The historic complex of Split and the Diocletian’s Palace is a cultural site, and with our all-day tour, you can experience the city of Split and Plitvice Lakes National Park that are both listed on UNESCO World Heritage List.
+The historic complex of Split and the Diocletian’s Palace is a cultural site (on the UNESCO list of World heritage since 1979.) and with our all-day tour, you can experience the city of Split and Plitvice Lakes National Park that are both listed on UNESCO World Heritage List.

 The old town of Dubrovnik is one of the most visited historical and tourist destinations in Croatia and it is also listed on UNESCO World Heritage Sites.
 Dubrovnik is the birthplace of significant Croatian poets, dramatists, and scientists, and it was extremely important for the development of Croatian language.
 See for yourself!